 - Observers are required to be on 20 percent of the vessels in the fishery.
 They collect data on the retained crabs, discarded crabs, and bycatch, and document any violations of fishing regulations.

 In the 2010/2011 season, 54.5 million pounds of snow crab were harvested in U.S. fisheries in the Bering Sea.
-Managers boosted the harvest limit for the 2011/2012 season to 89.9 million pounds, and in 2012 over 88 million pounds of snow crab were harvested from the Bering Sea.
+Managers boosted the harvest limit for the 2011/2012 season to 89.9 million pounds, and during the 2011/2012 season more than 88 million pounds of snow crab were harvested from the Bering Sea.

-In 2009 the dockside price for snow crab was $1.45 per pound and the total value of the Bering Sea fishery was about $75 million.
-The 2012 harvest was worth over $166 million.
+In 2011 the dockside price for snow crab was $2.54 per pound and the total value of the Bering Sea fishery was about $226 million.
+The 2012 harvest was worth more than $166 million.